10 Myths About Lead in Drinking Water

 Truth: Public schools, daycares, churches and water fountains across the nation are testing positive for lead-contaminated drinking water, some at exceedingly high levels.
 In Massachusetts, 50 percent of more than 40,000 tests confirmed lead in schools’ water.
 In Indiana, 61 percent of almost 1,000 schools had elevated levels, and lead was found in more than half of San Francisco’s public schools.
 In Texas, 71 percent of schools tested positive for lead in their drinking water.* What’s worse, most schools are not even being tested.
 Roughly 90 percent of schools and daycares across the country are not required to test under the EPA’s Lead and Copper Rule.

-Myth #4: Lead is only a problem in certain areas of the United States.
+Myth #4: Lead in tap water is only a problem for certain areas of the United States.

-Myth #5: If my city’s annual water report is clean, my home is safe.
+Myth #5: If my city’s annual water report doesn’t contain lead, my home water is safe.

 Myth #6: Well water isn’t affected by lead.